 - The most important moment is the first impression.
 Design your first impression moment to load instantly (under 0.5 seconds) and communicate a positive emotion — trust, fun, love, helpfulness, cool, support, empathy, understanding, community, unity, joy, security, abundance, opportunity, excitement, or hope.
 You want to signal the transformation instore for the customer if they use your product—how this product can help them take one step closer to becoming the person they want to be.

 - Your first impression moment should also have a near-instant load time inside the customer’s brain — no difficult double-negatives, no way-too-clever puns or “insiders-only” jokes that might be lost on a potential customer (who is by definition not yet on the inside).
 Skip anything you have to explain or think about more than once to understand.
 Deeper meaning comes later.
-Snowflake’s puns are corny for a reason, you must be able to get it in under a second, driving at 70 mph, while changing lanes and taking a video-off zoom call.
+Billboards are straightforward for a reason, you must be able to get it in under a second, driving at 70 mph, while changing lanes and taking a video-off zoom call.
 There can be deeper meaning… additional layers to your vibe onion… but the surface-level, first-glance, reading of the moment must instantly convey an emotional truth.

 - Test it out.
 Analyze the rhythm of the emotions you are generating.
 Watch the faces of real people as they use your product.
 Ask them what they expected to happen when they took an action.
 Ask them how they feel while trying to use your product.